Advantages and Features of Mac Computers

 - How to Run Windows on a Mac

 - Introduction to IOS 5.1 – Features and Attributes

 - Challenges and Opportunities in the Context of Internationalization of Higher Education

 - This week’s top stories: new MacBooks incoming, iPhone 7 leaks, iOS 10 rumors, Siri SDK, & WWDC 2016

-- Speed Up Computer Tips, Surfing the internet is fun, and their is so much knowledge out there
+- Speed Up Computer Tips: Surfing the internet is fun, and there is so much knowledge out there